robtweed/internet-radio-recorder/README.md

 *internet-radio-recorder* is a Node.js module for unattended scheduled recording of Internet Radio Streams.

+This version will work on Mac OS and Linux machines, including the Raspberry Pi.

 It has been designed specifically for use with the high-quality BBC radio streams, but could be adapted for use with other Internet Radio Streams.

 ## What are its dependencies?

 *internet-radio-recorder* is designed for use with Node.js version 18.11 or later.
-You need to have installed Node.js on your MacOS system (I recommend using [NVM](https://github.com/nvm-sh/nvm) to install and update Node.js).
+You need to have installed Node.js on your system (I recommend using [NVM](https://github.com/nvm-sh/nvm) to install and update Node.js).

-*internet-radio-recorder* has been developed for use on MacOS systems.
-It would be relatively straightforward to adapt it for use with other operating systems.
+*internet-radio-recorder* has been developed for use on MacOS and Linux systems (eg Raspberry Pi).

 *internet-radio-recorder* requires the [VLC Media Player](https://www.videolan.org/) to have been pre-installed on the system, and uses its command-line API to record the stream to a file.

-You will need to find the file path in which VLC is installed.
+If you are using a Mac, you will need to find the file path in which VLC is installed.
 This is typically something like:

         /Applications/VLC.app/

+On Linux systems, VLC is usually able to be run from the command line with the command *vlc*.

 ## Can you schedule programmes?